sanjayankur31/zaphod/README.rst

       -s SUBDIR, --subdir SUBDIR
                             Name of subdirectory where main file resides.
                             Default: .
+      -c, --citations       Document contains citations.
+Will run pdflatex and bibtex as required.
+Default: False

     TIP: To accept all - switch to rev2 branch/revision.
     TIP: To reject all - switch to rev1 branch/revision.